 A debt that is part of a bankruptcy is reported as an R9, which is the worse rating.
 A consumer proposal entry is rated R7.
 Slightly better, but there’s more involved.
 The Canadian credit report of an individual with a consumer proposal displays an actual warning (as in, “Danger!”) to creditors that the person is insolvent and has court ordered protection.
 Although both debt relief solutions are similar, it is the manner of their reporting that can be really harmful to the consumer that is trying to restore his credit file.

 Like bankruptcy, a consumer proposal has long term consequences, starting with a publicly searchable financial record.
 Potentially, employers often reject applicants who have a one on their credit file.
 Insurance rates and bonds can also be impacted by an insolvency.
+In the future people with a consumer proposal on their record might only be eligible for bad credit loans.

 Should a consumer forgo assistance to overcome debt to avoid these possibilities?
 Is trying to pay back overdue personal loans and credit cards directly to the lender the best course of action?
 Only the individual can make the decision that will end with their personal optimal outcome.
 For certain, consumers should never make a snap decision when it comes to finances.
 In fact, making no decision at all is prudent without performing extensive research and getting professional advice first.